Fliplet/fliplet-cli/docs/Data-integration-service.md

 # Using "update" will keep orphaned entries while "replace" will delete them.
 mode: update

+# Define how many records and files should be parsed and requested at once.
+# Depending on how much load your system can sustain you can increase this number.
+concurrency: 1

 # Define which (optional) column should be used to compare whether
 # the record has been flagged as deleted on your database and should
 # be removed from the Fliplet Data Source when the column value is not null.